 Let’s apply the process above to a business use case.
 For example, say a marketing specialist spends 40 minutes each day looking through an image library for applicable images for social media posts.
 Using a machine learning model, a program can automatically recommend images based on the editorial content of the post.

 The inputs would be the keywords in the social post content, like car, truck or crane.
 Keywords are sent to the model, which then returns output with imagery of cars, trucks, or cranes.

 The biggest expense in building a machine learning model is collecting the training data.
 A machine learning system learns from a large set of examples to build a reliable model.
-The larger the training data set, the more accurate the outcome and higher the confidence score.
+The larger the training data set, the more accurate the outcome and the higher the confidence score.
 Of course, the benefit is that once the initial model is created, the system will continually teach itself, always learning and identifying new images of cars, trucks, or cranes, uploading them automatically based on keywords in editorial content – and freeing up the specialists’ time for a more complex task.

 How do I get started with machine learning?

 A typical machine learning project requires six essential steps: